bernalde/conic_disjunctive/index.md

 ## Description

 Find here the PAVER reports used in the paper: **"Convex Mixed-Integer Nonlinear Programs Derived from Generalized Disjunctive Programming using Cones"** by D.E.
-Bernal and I.E. Grossmann are available  <a href="Conic_GDP_arXiv.pdf" download>here</a>.
+Bernal and I.E. Grossmann are available in the <a href="Conic_GDP_arXiv.pdf" download>repository</a> and [arXiv](http://arxiv.org/abs/2109.09657).

 ## Algorithms/Methods/Instances